Adversarial Evasion Attacks on Computer Vision using SHAP Values: SHAP Attack

 For the magnitude of a single pixel of an image, the relationship to $\phi_i$ often linearly increases or decreases, as depicted in \cref{fig:shap-pixel-correlation1} (A Pixel, Another Pixel) for example.
 In other occasions the relationship might be convex (Yet Another Pixel \cref{fig:shap-pixel-correlation1}) or concave with either increasing or decreasing tendency.
 What they all have in common is that they intersect or approach the zero line at approximately the same point.
 If these relationships, meaning all the pixels from several images, are overlain, it becomes evident that the neutral area mentioned earlier appears somewhere in the centre of the range (in this case 0-1).
 The result is an almost butterfly pattern, as illustrated in \cref{fig:shap-pixel-correlation2}.
 In this case, the neutral area is around 0.4.

-The grey fields mark the pixel areas with the strongest positive or negative influence.
-As explained in detail below, the butterfly pattern can be exploited by shifting the pixels into the neutral area in such a way that everything that points positively or negatively to a certain class is neutralized, leading to an increase in uncertainty in the classification.
+The grey regions indicate the pixel areas exerting the greatest influence.
+As discussed in detail below, the butterfly pattern can be leveraged by shifting pixels with positive $\phi$ toward the neutral region, and those with negative $\phi$ toward the corresponding boundaries (0 or 1).
+This process effectively neutralizes pixels that support a given class while amplifying those that oppose it, thereby increasing classification uncertainty.
 In order to exclude both architecture and dataset dependencies in the observed pattern, we use different architectures and datasets.
 The \href{https://www.kaggle.com/datasets/andrewmvd/animal-faces}{\textbf{Animal Faces dataset} from Kaggle} shows portrait photos of cats, dogs and wild animals in 512x512 and three colour channels.
 We reduce these to 64x64x3.
 The applied model has 3 convolutional layers and a total of around $76$k parameters.
 The \href{https://storage.googleapis.com/mledu-datasets/cats_and_dogs_filtered.zip}{the \textbf{Cats and Dogs Filtered dataset} from Google} shows cats and dogs in the format 160x160x3.
 In contrast to the previous dataset, the dogs and cats are not displayed as portraits, but in different environments and poses, which increases the variance of the dataset in comparison.
 To examine how SHAP attacks behave with very deep networks, we perform a transfer learning with EfficientNetB7 from \textcite{tan2020efficientnetrethinkingmodelscaling} with more than $66$ million parameters.
 The \href{https://yann.lecun.com/exdb/mnist/}{\textbf{MNIST}} data set shows handwritten digits from 0-9 in the format 28x28x1 (greyscale).
 This data set is completely different from all others.
 The applied classification model has two convolutional layers followed by a dense layer with a total of $450$k parameters.

 The \href{https://www.kaggle.com/code/frankmollard/efficientnetbx/output?select=s_d.npy}{\textbf{Woman and Man Faces} dataset from Kaggle} contains portraits with male and female appearance in 64x64x3 format.
 Human faces are very different from animal faces in terms of statistical properties because humans do not have fur to hide skin aging and animals do not wear clothes.
 Therefore, increased variance is to be expected.
 The model applied has 3 convolutional layers and a total of around $76$k parameters.